The central limit theorem on nilpotent Lie groups: Introduction

 \subsection{Organization of the paper}

 In \Cref{Sec-cadre}, we set up the notations to be used in the rest of the paper.
-In \Cref{Sec-densite}, we study the class of diffusion processes on simply connected nilpotent Lie groups that (will) arise as limits of rescaled right random walks with i.i.d. increments. \Cref{Sec-3reductions} is devoted to various techniques of truncation, graded replacement and Lindeberg replacement, that help in estimating the Fourier transform of the random walk.
+In \Cref{Sec-densite}, we study the class of diffusion processes on simply connected nilpotent Lie groups that arise as limits of rescaled right random walks with i.i.d. increments. \Cref{Sec-3reductions} is devoted to various techniques of truncation, graded replacement and Lindeberg replacement, that help in estimating the Fourier transform of the random walk.
 In \Cref{Sec-global-thm}, we prove the central limit theorem, the Berry-Esseen estimate, and the analogue of Donsker's invariance principle for nilpotent random walks.
-We also characterize pairs of asymptotically close measures. \Cref{Sec-uniform-LLT} is devoted to the proof of the uniform local limit theorem.
-In \Cref{Sec-LLT-ratio}, we prove the local limit theorem for ratios and variable recentering.
-Finally, in \Cref{Sec-applications}, we apply the uniform local limit theorem to prove the Choquet-Deny property on connected nilpotent Lie groups, and the equidistribution of unipotent walks on finite volume homogeneous spaces.
+We also characterize pairs of asymptotically close measures.